Our readers support us. This post may contain affiliate links. We earn from qualifying purchases. Learn More

 The rugs feature geometric shapes that are almost always outlined in black, making all the shades appear even darker.
 These rugs are normally made in the size of smaller area rugs, and finding a larger size is quite unlikely.

 Wool is the most common natural fiber used in the making of Persian rugs.
-Wool has a natural resilience to crushing/matting caused by furniture and footsteps, which keeps it looking new for a long period of time.
+Wool has a natural resilience to crushing/matting caused by furniture and footsteps, which keeps it looking new for a long time.

 It also helps prevent indentation caused by furniture that’s put on top of these rugs for a long time.
 Moreover, wool is also much better at covering stains and soiling.
 If that is not enough, woollen rugs are easily washable which only adds to their fresh look, and makes them soft.